T-racey/100-days-of-code/log.md

 I seem to have moments of eureka, followed by despair.

 I've worked out how to add a spell checker extension here, added it and (hopefully) removed my mistakes!
 Will I be able to push these changes to GitHub?
-Let's find out! :grin:
+Let's find out! :grin: AGAIN!